Dana Strum: 1989–1992: Breakthrough with Stick It To Ya

+Strum produced the band's debut album, Stick It To Ya, alongside Mark Slaughter.
+It was recorded at several studios in Los Angeles, California, and was released in January 1990 on Chrysalis Records.
+Stick It To Ya was the first album on the label to be released exclusively on CD and cassette, with a limited number of vinyl copies distributed to select fans and media members.
+Prior to its release, the band conducted extensive test marketing in multiple cities, including Chicago.
+The album received positive reviews, with critics calling it "a smart, sassy pop-metal effort", "full of musical talent".
+Slaughter's first hit single, "Up All Night", directed by Michael Bay, debuted on Headbangers' Ball and held the No 1 spot on Dial-MTV for eight weeks in March and April 1990.

-The cover of Stick It to Ya caused some controversy when the record was released.
-It drew protests from feminist and antiviolence organizations for depicting Lori Carr, then Ratt guitarist Robin Crosby's girlfriend, bound to a carnival wheel of a knife-thrower with blades tossed dangerously close.
-Responding to the criticism, Strum affirmed that it was not intended to be anti-women.
-"Actually, that's supposed to be like the wheel of life," he said.
-"And we wanted it to be us strapped on it.
-But the record company seemed to think she was better looking than we are, and they're right."
+The cover of Stick It to Ya caused some controversy for depicting a woman bound to a carnival wheel with knives being thrown.
+Responding to the criticism, Strum clarified that it was not intended to be anti-women and meant to represent the "wheel of life".
+The band was originally planned to be featured on the wheel, but the record company opted to use a photo of Robbin Crosby's girlfriend, Lori Carr, instead.

-Strum stated that "this group was actually formed at the Record Plant in Los Angeles, rather than by going out and playing the club circuit".
-Slaughter made their live debut on May 4, 1990.
-That night the band opened for Kiss on the Hot In The Shade Tour in front of 10,000 people in Lubbock, Texas.
-The triple rock bill also featured Faster Pussycat.
-After stepping off stage, the band was awarded a gold record, signifying 500,000 copies sold for the first album.
+In an interview, Strum revealed that Slaughter was "actually formed at the Record Plant in Los Angeles, rather than by going out and playing the club circuit".
+The band made their live debut on May 4, 1990, opening for Kiss on the Hot In The Shade Tour in Lubbock, Texas, on the day when Slaughter's first album received a gold record, signifying 500,000 copies sold.

-With the help of heavy airplay Slaughter received on MTV and following support slots to Kiss on their American tour, Stick It To Ya took off and became the band's most commercially successful album that was certified Platinum three months later.
-It peaked at number 18, during its six-month residency on the Billboard 200 album chart.
-The band's success was celebrated at DC-3 Restaurant, located on the landing strip of Santa Monica Airport near Los Angeles, keeping with the theme of Slaughter's single and video, Fly To The Angels, which also reached No.1 on MTV.
+Stick It To Ya became the band's most commercially successful album thanks to heavy airplay on MTV and support slots on Kiss's American tour, that was certified Platinum three months later.
+The album peaked at number 18 and remained on the Billboard 200 album chart for six months.
+Three months after its release, Stick It To Ya received a Platinum certification, indicating that it had sold over one million copies.
+Slaughter's single and video, Fly To The Angels, reached No.1 on MTV.

-A follow-up, Stick It Live, a live mini-album, featured five live versions of songs from their debut release, recorded on opening dates with Kiss.
-The EP, Stick It Live, sold 500,000 copies, certifying Gold.
-The same year saw the release of Slaughter's first long-form video, titled From The Beginning, which included their very first clips, plus behind-the-scenes filmed on tour with Kiss and in hotel rooms across the country.
-Ultimately, it was certified Gold.

-In August 1990, while still on the road with Kiss, the band participated in the MTV Celebrity Challenge at the Denver Grand Prix along with members of Mötley Crüe, Skid Row and Winger, among others.
-Dana Strum was fifth in the race that was run as a support event for the featured Indy-car race in the inaugural Denver Grand Prix weekend.
+In 1990, Slaughter released a live mini-album called Stick It Live, featuring five songs from their debut release, which sold 500,000 copies and certified Gold.
+They also released their first long-form video, titled From The Beginning, including their first clips and behind-the-scenes footage on tour with Kiss, which ultimately, also certified Gold.
+In August of that year, the band participated in the MTV Celebrity Challenge at the Denver Grand Prix along with members of Mötley Crüe, Skid Row and Winger, among others, with Dana Strum finishing fifth in the race.

-Later, in September 1990, Slaughter had their UK debut performing at Rock City, London's Marquee and the Hippodrome.